jjcapellan/SIXDB/README.md

 But, IndexedDB lacks a query language, is asynchronous and can be complex to manage.
 SIXDB adds an abstraction layer over indexedDB that hides that complexity.

-You can learn how to use SIXDB in less than 5 minuts (or maybe 6 ;)).
+You can learn how to use SIXDB in less than 5 minutes (or maybe 6 ;)).
 Complete SIXDB documentation available [here](https://jjcapellan.github.io/SIXDB/)